 Professor Agrawal conducts research on the economics of artificial intelligence.
-He describes the Simple Economics of Machine Intelligence in the Harvard Business Review online, with coauthors Joshua Gans and Avi Goldfarb.
+He describes the Simple Economics of Machine Intelligence in the Harvard Business Review online, with coauthors Gans and Goldfarb.
 They also describe the implications for managers in What to Expect from Artificial Intelligence in the Sloan Management Review.
 In addition, they explain the timing of strategic commitments and the rising importance of judgment in the form of reward function engineering, in the Harvard Business Review online.
 Professor Agrawal's work has been cited by a variety of media such as Fortune, The Economist, The Globe and Mail, and The Wall Street Journal.
 He was co-organizer of the research session on the Economics of Artificial Intelligence at the American Economics Association annual conference in Chicago (2017).

 Professor Agrawal is Co-Founder of NextAI, a not-for-profit program launched in 2016 to inspire young entrepreneurs and technologists to explore new commercial opportunities that are a direct result of advances in AI.

 Professor Agrawal is Co-Founder with Shivon Zilis of an annual conference on the business of artificial intelligence “Machine Learning and the Market for Intelligence.”
 He delivered opening presentations in 2015 and 2016.

 Professor Agrawal is Co-Founder of Kindred.
 The company’s mission is to build machines with human-like intelligence.
 The MIT Technology Review listed Kindred as one of the 50 Smartest Companies of 2017, along with Tesla, Google, Amazon, Apple, Alibaba, and Baidu.